Editorial Style Guide

 Federal Reserve Acceptable to use the Fed in second references.

 FEMA Acceptable in second references for Federal Emergency Management Agency.

 filmmaking, filmmaker One word, no hyphen.

 firm A business partnership is correctly referred to as a firm: She is a partner in the law firm.
 When referring to an incorporated business entity, use the company or the corporation instead.

 first class, first-class Hyphenate as an adjective before a noun: The hotel offered first-class service.
 Otherwise, leave as two words: The service was first class.

 firsthand (adj. and adv.)
 No hyphen.

-flier, flyer Flier is the preferred term for an aviator or a handbill (AP style).
+flier, flyer Flier is the preferred term for a person flying on an aircraft or for a handbill (AP style, updated 1/16/16).

 -fold In general, no hyphen when used as a suffix after a spelled out word: twofold, fourfold, hundredfold; but 25-fold.

 forego, forgo To forego means to go before, as in foregone conclusion.
 To forgo means to abstain from, do without: He decided to forgo dessert.